finbourne/lusid-sdk-python-preview/sdk/docs/LegalEntitiesApi.md

 effective_at = 'effective_at_example' # str | The effectiveAt datetime at which to upsert the Access Metadata (optional)

     try:
-        # [EXPERIMENTAL] UpsertLegalEntityAccessMetadata: Upsert a Legal Entity Access Metadata entry associated with a specific metadataKey.
+        # [EARLY ACCESS] UpsertLegalEntityAccessMetadata: Upsert a Legal Entity Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.
         api_response = api_instance.upsert_legal_entity_access_metadata(id_type_scope, id_type_code, code, metadata_key, upsert_legal_entity_access_metadata_request, effective_at=effective_at)
         pprint(api_response)
     except ApiException as e: